Biological Sequence & Genetic Prior Art Search

 How We Do It at Intellect Bastion

-3. Database Breadth: We search NCBI, EMBL, DDBJ, and specialized patent sequence databases (like IPO/USPTO/EPO sequence listings).
+3. Database Searches: We search the NCBI, EMBL, DDBJ, and special sequence databases for patents.
+This ensures reliable GenBank patent sequence alignment mapping.

 Why Choose IB